pupato13/pupato13/README.md

 - ❤ **Débora** & **Palmeiras**

 > Understand the business.
-You'll be a much better developer if you understand the business domain you are in!
+You'll be a much better developer if you understand the business you are in!

 <br><br>